 There are so many kinds of acne that you practically need a scorecard to keep up.
 Understanding your personal form of acne, however, is essential to choosing the right acne treatment.
 Different kinds of acne require different kinds of treatment, and what is helpful for one acne form may be harmful for another.

 Acne vulgaris is the common acne that nearly all people experience during adolescence.
 This form of acne occurs when pores are clogged with wicks of solid sebum, the normally liquid oil that helps lubricate the face to prevent wrinkling.
 The tightness of the pores may be a reaction to pain or to sex hormones, and this form of acne may or may not cause inflammation.

 Whiteheads and blackheads are known as non-inflammatory comedones.
 A whitehead is just a plug of waxy sebum that is stuck in a pore.
 A blackhead is a plug of waxy sebum that has oxidized.
 Pimples, pustules, and papules are red, itchy, tingly, tender, and sometimes painful because of inflammation.
 This inflammation may be caused by the release of peroxides by acne bacteria trapped in the pore, or by the action of the immune system trying to contain the infection.

 Acne vulgaris is most common on the nose and around the eyes.
 It rarely is found on the neck and back or elsewhere on the body.
-It can occur at any time of life, but is most common beginning about the age of 8 and 18, when the adrenal glands begin to mature, until the age of 18, when sex organs completely mature.
+It can occur at any time of life, but it is most common beginning about the age of 8, when the adrenal glands start to mature, until the age of 18, when sex organs completely mature.